 I reside in Dublin Virginia, in the heart of the New River Valley, but was born and raised in Southampton County.
 My enthusiasm for books began when as a young girl I spent afternoon after afternoon reading at the local library.
 My love for the written word inspired years of writing short stories.
 Some of the content in If These Walls Could Talk came from childhood memories of my beloved hometown, Franklin, and the lovely Victorian houses along its avenues.
 As a matter of fact several of the streets and homes came easily to mind as I was writing even though the book is based in St. Charles Missouri.

 I am married to my soul-mate, Al Diamond and have two great kids, Annie and Randy.
-My oldest grandson, ten year old Zachary, is an inspiration to our whole family, Dylan our second and the sweetest toddler you could ever meet turns five in September and a delightful gift from the Lord as is our third sweet boy is Kaden who turned three in April.
+My oldest grandson, thirteen year old Zachary, is an inspiration to our whole family, Dylan our second and the sweetest child you could ever meet turned six in September and a delightful gift from the Lord as is our third sweet boy is Kaden who turned four in April.

 I believe in God first and have been truly blessed these past years as He has allowed me the time and the words to create on paper what I feel in my heart.
 My second book, a children's story, Angels For All Times is a work that I am pleased to say is a spiritually uplifting book for children as well as their parents.

 You can read some of my work all throughout the website and it would please me if you emailed me what you like or dislike about the site and my writing!